biocompibens/phenexplain/README.md

 * Python libraries: pip install -r requirements.txt
   (Main requirements are pytorch, opencv-python, mako.
 StyleGAN2 currently does not work with the latest PyTorch version.)
 * The official[ StyleGAN2 repository]( https://github.com/NVlabs/stylegan2-ada-pytorch/) should be cloned inside phenexplain's directory.
-If installed elsewhere, be sure to use the --stylegan-path option.
+If installed elsewhere, make sure to use the --stylegan-path option.

 ## Using Phenexplain on a pretrained network